 Residents in Hampton braved the wind and rain on 13 October 2013 to attend the opening of their new local Square and catch a glimpse of James Bond star – Samantha Bond, who carried out the official ribbon cutting.

 Despite the weather, the new local Hampton Market was at the opening, with stalls and items for sale; a bandstand with music from The White House Big Band and the internationally renowned Groove Academy; a dance performance by Kristi’s Dance Academy; sports and rock climbing at Hampton Youth; and an exhibition of paintings by local artists.

-Work has begun in September and aims to improve the street scene, create a more vibrant area for local businesses and the remove street clutter.
+Work is now completed an improves the street scene, creating a more vibrant area for local businesses and removing street clutter.
 Improvements consist of soft landscaping, a shared surface, removal of railings, street lighting, new paving, upgrading traffic calming measures and new street furniture.